The Importance of establishing a Translation Glossary: Behälder/Flasche

 Here is an example of the importance of establishing – and sticking to – terminological preferences.
+We achieve this by creating a translation glossary.

 A client with whom we have been working for some time had specified that they wanted the English word container to be translated as Behälder.
 This was in the context of technical documents, hence the importance of a consistent application of the same terminology.